-Hearing “you have breast cancer” can be frightening.
-But if you face that diagnosis, learning about the specific kind of breast cancer you have can help you understand your condition and your treatment options.
+Hearing that you have breast cancer can be frightening.
+But if you face that diagnosis, learning about your specific kind of breast cancer can help you understand your condition and your treatment options.

 Breasts are made up of fat, connective tissue, milk glands known as lobules, milk ducts that carry the milk to the nipples, and lymph nodes.
-Types of breast cancer depend on where in these breast areas a malignancy starts, as well as whether or not the cancer responds to hormones and other factors.
+Types of breast cancer depend on where in those breast areas a malignancy starts, as well as whether the cancer responds to hormones and other factors.

 The most common types of breast cancer

 Of all the types of breast cancer, ductal carcinoma, which begins in milk duct cells, is the most common, according to the National Cancer Institute.
 But while one form of milk duct cancer is rarely life-threatening, another type needs aggressive treatment.

 Ductal carcinoma in situ (DCIS), also called stage 0 breast cancer, is sometimes labeled a pre-cancer.
 About one in five women diagnosed with a new breast cancer have this type — and the good news is it’s virtually always curable.

 DCIS is also known as non-invasive or pre-invasive breast cancer because, while abnormal cells lining the milk ducts have developed the characteristics of cancer, the cells haven’t spread past the walls of the ducts into nearby breast tissue.
 DCIS rarely metastasizes to other parts of the body.